ghostface-security/Stock-Trading-Simulator/README.md

         SQLite: A lightweight, file-based database used to store all user data, transaction records, and stock information.

-Installation
+Installation & Local Development

-To get the project up and running on your local machine, follow these steps:
+To get the project up and running on your local machine for development:

     Clone the repository: